skoruba/IdentityServer4.Admin/README.md

 ## Tests

 - The solution contains unit and integration tests.

-- **Stage environment is used for integration tests**:
+Integration tests use StartupTest class which is pre-configured with:
   - `DbContext` contains setup for InMemory database
-  - `Authentication` is setup for `CookieAuthentication` - with fake login url only for testing purpose
+  - `Authentication` is setup for `CookieAuthentication` - with fake login url for testing purpose only
   - `AuthenticatedTestRequestMiddleware` - middleware for testing of authentication.

-- If you want to use `Stage environment` for deploying - it is necessary to change these settings in `StartupHelpers.cs`.

 ## Overview